paytonrodman/paytonrodman.github.io/content/resource/graduate-scholarships/_index.md

 - Only wear what is comfortable.
 If you do not wear heels normally, now is not the time to sport a stiletto.
 I opted for a nice pair of [Brogues](https://www.google.com/search?q=brogues&tbm=isch) instead.

-- If interviewing for Rhodes, read up a little bit on major political themes and developments.
+- Read up a little bit on major political themes and developments.
 You should be able to hold a semi-intelligent conversation on things ranging from general international politics, climate change, COVID-19, and major social themes in your country.

 - Concede if you are wrong!
 A smart and reasonable person can be persuaded to change their opinions in light of new information.
 Don't assume you're supposed to "win" every argument.
 Sometimes you are wrong.